MariaAguilarV/CIM-640-Creative-Coding/Hw/Final Project/ideas.md

 ![alt text](assets/idea1.jpg)

 * **What are your inputs?**<br>
-  * The user could use the arrows on the keyboard to move Trompita and jump through the fire rings.
+  * The player could use the arrows on the keyboard to move Trompita and jump through the fire rings.
-  * The user will click the buttons Play and Stop at any time during the game.
+  * The player will click the buttons Play and Stop at any time during the game.

 * **What are your outputs?**<br>